BarS99/scrollTo/README.md

 # scrollTo

-This repository contains of a simple function called scrollDocumentTo, which is used to scroll to a given offset.
+This repository contains a simple function called scrollDocumentTo, which is used to scroll to a given offset.

 Usage:
 scrollDocumentTo(value, time, callback);